-This 15 credit hour certificate is designed to prepare those considering or currently serving in cultures outside of their own and for those anticipating ministry in churches involved in multicultural and global ministries.
+This 15-credit-hour certificate is designed to prepare those considering or currently serving in cultures outside of their own and for those anticipating ministry in churches involved in multicultural and global ministries.
 The certificate program can provide missiological tools to help leaders and their churches think, plan, and serve biblically, culturally, and strategically.
 Options in course format allow for distance learning.
-For more information contact Professor Paul DeNeui, director of the Center for World Christian Studies (CWCS) by email or by phone at (773) 244-6230.
+For more information contact Professor Paul DeNeui, director of the Center for World Christian Studies (CWCS) at pdeneui@northpark.edu or (773) 244-6230.